dglai/WSDM2022-Challenge/index.md

 ### Leaderboard for Intermediate Test Set

 This is an excerpt from the complete leaderboard; for score computation details please refer [here](https://data.dgl.ai/dataset/WSDMCup2022/results.xlsx).
+Note that this will not impact the ranking on the final test set and the prize.

 | Team Name | AUC (Dataset A) | AUC (Dataset B) | Harmonic Average of AUC | Average of T/100  | Rank on Harmonic Average of AUC | Rank on Average of T/100 |
 |:---------:|:---------------:|:---------------:|:-----------------------:|:-----------------:|:-------------------------------:|:------------------------:|